The-Extra-Project/Extra_surface_repo/README.md

 To use the code, please reffer to the [user manual](#user-manual) section.
 For more technicals informations, reffers to the [dev manual](#dev-manual) section.

+ **/!\ Warning /!\\**
-- **/!\ Warning /!\\**  This code is for experimental / researches purposes and will not be maintened in a first place ⇨ we are  developping in priority a CGAL package scheduled with Open MP / MPI.
+- This code is for experimental / researches purposes and will not be maintened in a first place ⇨ we are  developping in priority a CGAL package scheduled with Open MP / MPI.
 Follow the project page or this github page for updates.
+- This code is optimized for efficiency on an Apache/Spark cluster, so it performs worse on a single computer compared to traditional OpenMP/MPI scheduling.

-- The code is published under the  GNU GENERAL PUBLIC LICENSE V3 ([LICENCE.md][LICENCE.md])
+- This code is published under the  GNU GENERAL PUBLIC LICENSE V3 ([LICENCE.md][LICENCE.md])

 # Requirements
 - Docker (only tested on ubuntu)